BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/cover-reactive-local-state__michael-hladky.png "How to Avoid Observables in Angular - Cover")
-# Crafting Ephemeral-State Reactively - Angular and RxJS
+# Research on Reactive-Ephemeral-State with Angular and RxJS

-A research on ephemeral state in Angular
----

-Angular, RxJS, State-Management
+Angular, RxJS, State-Management, Ephemeral-State

 In most of component oriented applications you occasionally end up with huge container components.
 Even after a well thought refactoring into more display components and grouping logic into responsibilities it's always hard to handle.